pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 {% codeblock hp_read_blelloch_wei.py %}
 def hp_read_membarrier(cell, record):
-    cell.atomic_copy(record.pin)
+    record.pin.atomic_copy(cell)
     return record.pin
 {% endcodeblock %}

-The "only" problem is that atomic copies don't exist in contemporary hardware.
+The "only" problem is that atomic copies (which would look like locking all other cores out of memory accesses, copying the `cell`'s word-sized contents to `record.pin`, and releasing the lock) don't exist in contemporary hardware.

 However, we've already noted that syscalls like `membarrier` mean we can weaken our requirements to interrupt atomicity.
 In other words, individual non-atomic instructions work since we're assuming precise interrupts... and `x86` and `amd64` do have an instruction for memory-memory copies!

 The [`MOVS` instructions](https://www.felixcloutier.com/x86/movs:movsb:movsw:movsd:movsq) are typically only used with a `REP` prefix.
 However, they can also be executed without any prefix, to execute one iteration of the copy loop.
-Executing a `REP`-free `MOVSQ` instruction copies one quadword (64 bits) from `[RSI]` to `[RDI]`, and increment both registers... and all this stuff happens in one instructions, so will never be split by an interrupt.
+Executing a `REP`-free `MOVSQ` instruction copies one quadword (8 bytes) from the memory address in the source register `[RSI]` to the address in the destination register `[RDI]`, and advances both registers by 8 bytes... and all this stuff happens in one instruction, so will never be split by an interrupt.
 That's an *interrupt*-atomic copy, which we can slot in place of the software atomic copy in Blelloch and Wei's proposal!